-Α Tami couldn't walk to the concert in the rain.
+Α Tami couldn't walk to the concert in the rain. raini coalair t want to the confect thi the rain.

-В The concert was about springtime.
+- В The concert was about springtime.

-C Tami's friends didn't like the rain.
+- C Tami's friends didn't like the rain.

-D The concert was going to be held outside.
+- D The concert was going to be held outside.